microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chats-getAllmessage-delta.md

 #### Third request response

-The third response returns the only remaining messages in the channel and a `@odata.deltaLink` response header with a `deltaToken` which indicates that all messages in the channel have been read.
+The third response returns the only remaining messages and a `@odata.deltaLink` response header with a `deltaToken` which indicates that all messages have been read.
 Save and use the `@odata.deltaLink` URL to query for any new messages starting from this point onwards.

 <!-- {
   "blockType": "response",